cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/getcycletime.rst.txt

      - Comment
    * - =GETCYCLETIME()
      - 1000
-     - The machine is running every second.
+     - The App is calculating every second.